 Use of Sakai sites, by both students and faculty, are governed by the Office of Information Technology’s Computer Policies and Guidelines, which include:

 - Computing and Networking: Acceptable Use — appropriately access only the information for which you are authorized

 - Group E-Mail Policy — the Sakai e-mail tool(s) should be used only for course-related communication

 This policy defines how long a course site will be retained in the centrally-managed Sakai Learning Management system before it is deleted.
 It also describes ways instructors can obtain a copy of the contents of a Sakai site before it is deleted.
 The older a Sakai course site is, the less likely it is to function properly in the Sakai system, particularly as upgrades are applied to the Sakai software.

 Sakai course sites will be retained for five years and then deleted.
-Site deletion will occur annually on or around October 9 and site owner will be notified in May and August if they have sites that are slated for deletion.
+Site deletion will occur annually on or around November 1st and site instructors will be notified in October if they have sites that are slated for deletion.

 - The primary purpose of Sakai is to provide a method for delivering content and tools that are used to enhance the teaching and learning environment for a class during a given academic period.

 - A convenience of Sakai is the ability to copy materials from older course sites to newer course sites.